 In the drive to invest in key business areas, you should never ignore these debt obligations.
 Defaulting on these can lead to serious trouble.
 In the case of loans, the interest will keep on building up, and in the worst-case scenario, you may need to sell off your business assets to pay the debt.
 Also, you may lose or hurt your relationship with vendors if you fail to make payments on time.

 To wrap things up, your cash flow is critical for your business’s very survival.
-The importance of cash flow can be judged from the fact that a Cash Flow Statement forms a mandatory part of annual financial statements reported by firms.
+The importance of cash flow can be judged from the fact that a cash flow statement forms a mandatory part of annual financial statements reported by firms.
+The cash flow statement records three main sections: operating activities, investment activities, and financial activities.
+These sections are crucial in assessing a company’s cash generation and expenditure, reflecting the overall financial health and operational efficiency of a business.